 A wide array of refreshments is an important factor for every great day out, and at RHS Chelsea Flower Show 2022, there promises to be something for everyone.

-There will be a selection of hot and cold food and drink outlets around the showground.
-Cafes, food courts and picnic areas are perfect for a quick bite to eat.
+There will also be a selection of hot and cold food and drink outlets around the showground.
+Cafes, food courts, and picnic areas are perfect for a quick bite to eat.

 Shop beautiful plants, garden accessories, gifts and more

-All around the showground, you'll find a range of exhibitors selling their innovative horticultural-themed products.
-From gardening essentials to home decorations, each exhibitor at the show is hand-picked and together offer a fabulous shopping experience.
-From garden buildings and seating to jewellery, textiles, and arts and crafts, there will be something to tempt everyone.
+Each exhibitor at the show is hand-picked and together, will offer a fabulous shopping experience.
+From garden tools, buildings, and seating to jewellery, textiles, and new plant varieties for your own flower bed ideas, there will be something to tempt everyone.

 How to travel to the Chelsea Flower Show 2022